Board of Directors

-At present, Leanne is the founding executive director of the Southwest Indigenous Women’s Coalition, the first statewide tribal domestic violence and sexual assault coalition in Arizona.
-Prior to her current position, Leanne was the executive director of the Ama Doo Alchini Bighan, Inc., a nonprofit, community-based domestic violence and sexual assault services program located on the Diné Nation.
-Through this work Leanne has been a member of numerous national, state and local task forces, committees and coalitions dedicated to ending violence against women and children.
-Leanne has also worked for the Indian Health Service and other nonprofit agencies in the area of women’s health, cancer and HIV/AIDS.
+Currently, Leanne is the founding executive director of the Southwest Indigenous Women’s Coalition, Arizona’s tribal domestic and sexual violence coalition.
+Prior to this, she was the executive director of a nonprofit, community-based domestic violence and sexual assault services program located on the Diné Nation.
+Leanne has also worked for the Inter-Tribal Council of Arizona, Inc. and the Indian Health Service in the area of HIV/AIDS, cancer prevention, and women’s health.
+The many blessings Leanne has experienced in working with tribes is getting to know the people---hearing their stories, observing their customs, seeing their land, and sharing in laughter and in their food.